carolinabernal/US-news/README.md

       - We learned that the most convenient way to loop a list of accounts is using '+i+' instead of just 'i'.
 Tweet Tweet! (or pio pio in
         Spanish)

 4. We downloaded the responses in JSON format and then generated a code to count the number of tweets per newspaper (we excluded retweets) and write the output on a csv file.
-This code can be found in the repository under the name of "counter.py"
+This code can be found in the repository under the name of "counter.py".
+All the json files with tweets per topic, per date and per newspaper are in the file "Json - zips" of this repository.

 #### Some challenges with the data